lvh/icecap/doc/intro.md

 `icecap` is a system for generating capability URLs.

 Capability URLs are unguessable URLs that cause some action to be performed when they are accessed.
-Having that the URL gives you the authority to perform some action, but does not give you any *other* authority.
+Having that URL gives you the authority to perform some action, but does not give you any *other* authority.

 This makes it easy to build computer systems that follow the principle of least authority.
-Simply put, that means that a component should only have the rights to do what it *needs* to do.
+Simply put: a component should only have the rights to do what it *needs* to do.
 That sounds obvious, but it is rarely applied in practice.
 Applications are often trusted with credentials, such as API keys, with capabilities far beyond what the application actually needs.
 This makes those applications an interesting target for attacks.

 Typically, those credentials are also provided to the application in